-On this page are the links to all the sections of the site for you to explore for your own well-being 🙂
+On this page below are the links to all the sections of the site for you to explore for your own well-being 🙂

 Understanding Stress gives some resources about stress and how it impacts us, for example, in disrupted sleep.
-It also outlines some of the specific stresses delivered in the current home confinement period.
+It also outlines some of the specific stresses delivered in the current coronavirus situation.

 Coping Skills gives resources to practice and learn coping skills.
 These are a repertoire of skills to draw upon and immediately use in situations that are stressful and cause us to feel emotionally distressed.

 Managing Emotions gives information about understanding strong emotions in stressful times, and some resources and activities to help us manage in these situations.
 This can help us to plan positive choices and take any decision-making from a calm centre within any storms we are facing in our lives

 Being Kind To Yourself gives information on how we can take care of ourselves in stressful times.

 Positive Relationships gives information about building and maintaining positive relationships in stressful times.

 Learn Mindfulness gives you information about mindfulness for your health and well-being, as well as some foundational activities to strengthen your daily Mindfulness practice.

 Resilience gives a brief conceptual model of resilience.

 Discover Balance gives some information on practising flexible thinking, to help us keep our balance in these challenging times.

 Finding Calm gives information to help us to develop our inner calm, emotional control, perseverance, and a strong sense of self.

 Well-being Activities gives a range of activities for you to explore.
 These draw upon all of the information in this site and build your practise skills.
 They are designed to strengthen your mental health and well-being.

 Neuroscience and Well-being contains links to neuroscience research about well-being, all targeted to the information on this site.

-Positive Psychology has information on the role and aims of positive psychology in well-being, which we can apply and use in the current home confinement situation.
+Positive Psychology has information on the role and aims of positive psychology in well-being, which we can apply and use in the the current coronavirus situation.